gearpump/gearpump/docs/dev-storm.md

 ---

 Gearpump provides **binary compatibility** for Apache Storm applications.
 That is to say, users could easily grab an existing Storm jar and run it on Gearpump.
-This documentation illustrates Gearpump's comapatibility with Storm.
+This documentation illustrates Gearpump's compatibility with Storm.

 ## What Storm features are supported on Gearpump